openforis/collect-earth-online-doc/docs/source/project/plotsample.rst

 For example, suppose you are quantifying forest cover on a landscape.
 For this approach, sample points are used to classify land cover and are then summarized at the plot level to create an estimate of the plot’s forest cover percent.
 Information about plots can then be used to estimate the forest cover at the landscape level and detect patterns or trends.
 The accuracy of your landscape level estimates will depend on how many plots you classify & how variable the landscape is, among other factors.
 More detailed theoretical information is available in CEO’s Project Development Manual (found at https://collect.earth/downloads/CEO_Theoretical_Manual.pdf).

-Also, some terminology might help for the two types of sampling available in CEO. **Simple random sampling** means that all points have an equal probability of being selected.
+Also, some terminology might help for the types of sampling available in CEO. **Simple random sampling** means that all points have an equal probability of being selected.
 It produces unbiased parameters.
 However geographic balance with small sample sizes can be difficult.
 Also, rare classes may not receive sufficient coverage.
-If you have rare classes you want to detect, we highly recommend using a stratified sampling approach.
-For this, you can create a stratified sample in SEPAL (available online at https://sepal.io) or using QGIS or ArcGIS and import it using the upload csv or shp.
-There will also be a stratified sample option coming to CEO soon.
+If you have rare classes you want to detect, we highly recommend using a **stratified random sampling** approach.
+Stratified random sampling is another type of probability sampling where the population is divided into different strata based on shared characteristics.
+For example, strata might be different land classes or geographic areas.

-The second type is **systematic gridded sampling**.
-This is a grid of points placed over the landscape at regular intervals.
+Another type of sampling is **systematic gridded sampling**.
+This is a grid of points placed over the landscape at regular intervals and is not probability sampling.
 This provides excellent geographic balance, but it is not possible to calculate unbiased estimates of population metric variance.

 There are two main approaches for specifying an area of interest (AOI) and sampling design: 1. using CEO’s built-in system and 2.
 Creating a sample in another program (QGIS, ArcGIS, etc.) and importing it into CEO.
 We will first discuss the built-in sampling design, and then discuss uploading your own sample as a .csv or .shp file.

 Plot Design: CEO’s built in system
 ----------------------------------

 CEO’s built in system enables users to create sampling designs using an easy-to-use interface.
-There are two key parts, selecting the AOI and Plot Generation.
+There are two key parts, creating the AOI and Plot Generation.
+You only need to create an AOI if you are using CEO's built in system.

 **Select your AOI.**